mattcollins/llm-application-development/README.md

 This is a guide to best practices for developing applications that make use of LLMs.

+## Cache LLM Responses
+Add a caching layer in front of LLM calls.
+This can make automated tests much faster and reduce costs.

 ## AI Agents
 As of March 2024, there are significant disadvantages to using agents.
 Only resort to them if you really need to.